Mullebrouck/Kaatje-Mullebrouck/loading-spinner.md

 ---

-We will now add a `height` and  a `width` into your class, that will define how big your **loading-spinner** will be.
-Add also a `border`, that we will use to make the spinner.
+In this step we will add a border that helps create the shape of the spinner.
+We will need to add  a `height` and  a `width` into the class.
+This will define how big your **loading-spinner** will be.
+Add also a `border`.

 ```css
 .loading-spinner {